qsnake/gpaw/doc/devel/planewaves.rst

     \frac{|C_{\bk_1n_1\bk_2n_2}(\bG)|^2}{|\bk_1-\bk_2-\bG|^2},

 where the weight of a `\bk`-point is included in `f_{\bk n}`.
-Let `E_x'` be defined as the sum above exculding the divergent terms for `\bk_1=\bk_2` and `\bG=0`.
+Let `E_x'` be defined as the sum above excluding the divergent terms for `\bk_1=\bk_2` and `\bG=0`.
 With

 .. math::